Skip to content

 The Plot of Revved Up

-As the story progresses, our narrator gets more and more self-righteous as the POJ Family continues to perform more and more outrageous acts in her parents’ sleepy, leafy Northern New Jersey suburban street (Note: my folks live on Long Island and they don’t even live in the inspiration house any more).
+As the story progresses, our narrator gets more and more self-righteous as the POJ Family continues to perform more and more outrageous acts in her parents’ sleepy, leafy Northern New Jersey suburban street (Note: my folks lived on Long Island at the time, and my father doesn’t even live in the inspiration house any more).

 Sharp-eyed readers should be able to follow along, at least in part.
 The narrator keeps a lot of information close to the vest, so it pays, actually, to read the book again.
 And no, I’m not trying to inflate read counts.